 This activity offers a great introduction to the sport of Ghyll scrambling and can be tailored for those with no previous experience or for seasoned scramblers.
 There is good challenge for everyone and it’s always loads of fun.

 The Lake District contains some of the most beautiful scenery in England.
-Hundreds of fells create a vast terrain of rugged mountains.
+A vast landscape of rugged mountains.
 Ghylls can feel like secret places away from busy paths, offering an insight into a different part of Lakeland.

 If going downstream is more your thing.
-We can offer Canyoning activities in the amazing Church Beck, Coniston.
-A canyon descent involves far more jumping into plunge pools, sliding off rocks into the water, and swimming.
+We can offer Canyoning activities in the amazing Church Beck, Coniston. & Stoneycroft ghyll near Keswick.
+A canyon descent involves more jumping, sliding and swimming.
 It's an absolute blast and highly recommended.

 A few of our more regular venues include:

-As well as our standard safety equipment, we also provide wetsuits for water based activities.
+As well as our standard safety equipment, we also provide good quality wetsuits for water based activities.